-If you fail to file a claim within the allotted time period, you could lose your right to sue and be permanently barred from recovering compensation.
-It is therefore essential to get an attorney involved early on to guard your family’s rights and ensure you are compliant with all applicable deadlines.
+It is important to consult as soon as you are able with an Anchorage wrongful death attorney to discuss your options.
+Missing the deadline to file can keep you from receiving any settlement after a wrongful death.
+If you fail to file a claim within the allotted time period, you could lose your right to a wrongful death claim and be permanently unable to recover compensation.
+Get an attorney involved early on to guard your family’s rights and ensure you are compliant with all applicable deadlines.

 Our team has a history of success with a legal team you can trust.
 If you’ve lost a loved one in an accident, we want to help.
+Choose Farnsworth & Vance for compassionate care and experienced legal support.
+Schedule a free consultation with our Anchorage wrongful death lawyers online or call us day or night at (907) 416-9072.
+We will answer any questions you might have about your case and available options.

-For more information or to schedule a free consultation with our compassionate and experienced Anchorage wrongful death lawyers, call (907) 290-2576 today.
+For more information or to schedule a free consultation with our compassionate and experienced Anchorage wrongful death lawyers, call (907) 290-8980 today.

 Successful Verdicts & Settlements